thakurarjun247/DataStructuresAndAlgorithmsWithJava/README.md

 - **Dynamic Programming and Advanced Algorithms**: Delve into dynamic programming concepts with practical examples, including classic problems like the Subset Sum and Coin Change.
 The repository also includes implementations of algorithms like Dijkstra's, Bellman-Ford, and Kruskal's, along with various sorting algorithms like Merge Sort and Quick Sort.

-- **Java Language Features and Syntax**: Learn how Java features can be utilized effectively to tackle common problems on platforms like LeetCode.
+- **Java Language Features and Syntax**: Learn how Java features from Java 6 to Java 21, can be utilized effectively to tackle common problems on platforms like LeetCode.
 You'll find syntax tips, best practices, and specific language constructs that can enhance your coding efficiency.

 - **Design Patterns**: Gain insights into object-oriented design principles through various design patterns such as Adapter, Factory, Singleton, and Command patterns.
 Each pattern is illustrated with examples that demonstrate its practical applications.